-This is largely due to the fact that dark roasting sometimes helps to hide the lower quality of the beans, where a lightly roasted coffee has nothing to hide.
+This is large since dark roasting sometimes helps hide the beans’ lower quality, where a lightly roasted coffee has nothing to hide.

-The coffee roasting and grinding play e.g. much when it comes to the brewing time of the coffee in a french press.
+The coffee roasting and grinding play, e.g. much when it comes to the coffee brewing in a french press.